 Food for Life Philippines is responding to the emergency with hot vegan meals.
 A team of volunteers is gathering resources and equipment to expand their efforts immediately.
-Spokesperson for the team, Balarama Das, contacted Food for Life Global for assistance.
+A spokesperson for the team, Balarama Das, contacted Food for Life Global for assistance.
 “We are sending money to help with the initial stages of the relief effort,” explains director, Paul Turner.
-“However, the response to this national disaster is going to be a long term one, so more funds are urgently needed to keep our volunteers supplied and supported,” he said.
+“However, the response to this national disaster is going to be a long-term one, so more funds are urgently needed to keep our volunteers supplied and supported,” he said.

 Our local FFL coordinator just sent us this brief report…

 “Here’s an update about the situation in Tacloban city and nearby places: there is no water supply and no food supply there; people are getting frustrated and will do anything to get food like stealing and looting.
 There are more than 1600 dead bodies recorded now and there are thousands missing.
 The local authorities are planning to have a mass burial tomorrow.
 However, some bodies have already been buried just along the roads.